QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. ~~Relativistic effects.
 Use scalar relativity (the zero order regular approximation is easiest) to correct the energy.~~ (Project Claimed)

-1. Understand Hund's rules by computing the electron-electron repulsion integrals and comparing different energies.
+1. ~~Understand Hund's rules by computing the electron-electron repulsion integrals and comparing different energies.~~ (Project Claimed)

 1. ~~Apply the sudden approximation to a 1-electron atom, exploring what happens when the nuclear charge suddenly increases or decreases due to radioactive decay.~~ (Project Claimed)